GhaydA-AlQudah/Automated_SOC_Alert_Triage_and_Monitoring_System/README.md

 # Problem Statement

-1. Vast Amount of False Positive Alerts
+### 1. Vast Amount of False Positive Alerts

-  Modern SIEM systems generate thousands of security alerts every day.
-A large portion of these alerts may be legitimate activity, expected administrative behavior, automated scanners, or low-risk events.
+- Modern SIEM systems generate thousands of security alerts every day.
+- A large portion of these alerts may be:
+  - Legitimate activity
+  - Expected administrative behavior
+  - Automated scanners
+  - Low-risk events

+- As a result:
-As a result, SOC analysts spend valuable time manually investigating alerts that ultimately require no action.
+  - SOC analysts spend valuable time manually investigating alerts.
+  - Many investigated alerts ultimately require no action.

-2. Fighting Automated Threats with Manual Operations
+### 2. Fighting Automated Threats with Manual Operations

-  Although attacks are increasingly automated, L1 SOC investigation is still heavily manual.
+- Although attacks are increasingly automated, L1 SOC investigation is still heavily manual.

-  For every suspicious alert, analysts may need to:
+- For every suspicious alert, analysts may need to:

-  Review logs → Check IP reputation → Investigate context → Compare historical incidents → Decide → Document → Escalate
+  - Review logs
+  - Check IP reputation
+  - Investigate context
+  - Compare historical incidents
+  - Decide
+  - Document
+  - Escalate

-  Doing this repeatedly across hundreds or thousands of alerts creates a major operational bottleneck.
+- Doing this repeatedly across hundreds or thousands of alerts creates a major operational bottleneck.
 ## Impact

 This leads to: